yzjedu/cs151-lab9-antonio_jalen_oreoluwa/algorithm.md

 Parameters: names (list)
 Return: none
 Algorithm:
 1. Determine the total number of people using the length of the names list.
+2. Store this in a variable called total_people.
+3. Divide the total number of people by 5 to determine how many tables are required.
+4. For each name in the list:
+   1. Output the seating assignment in the right format
+   2. Increment the seat number by 1 (current_seat += 1).
-2. Calculate the number of tables needed (each table seats 5 people).
+   3. If the seat number exceeds 5 :
-3. Use a loop to assign each name to a table and seat.
+      1. Reset the seat number to 1 and increment the table number by 1 (current_table += 1).
-4. Output the seating arrangement with proper formatting.
+5. Output the seating arrangement with proper formatting.

 Purpose: Main function
 Name: Main
 Parameters: none
 Return: none
 Algorithm:
+1. Output Welcome message
-1. Call get_filename() to get the name of the file.
+2. Call get_filename() to get the name of the file.
-2. Call read_data() to read the names from the file and store them in a list.
+3. Call read_data() to read the names from the file and store them in a list.
-3. Call display_seating_arrangement() to display the seating arrangement using the list of names.
+4. Call display_seating_arrangement() to display the seating arrangement using the list of names.
+5. Output Goodbye message